kmuehlbauer/wradlib/doc/installation.md

 Using Anaconda the installation process is harmonised across platforms.
 Download and install the latest [Anaconda distribution](https://www.anaconda.com/products/individual) for your specific OS.
 We recommend using the minimal distributions [Miniconda](https://conda.io/miniconda.html) or [Miniforge/Mambaforge](https://github.com/conda-forge/miniforge)  if you do not want to install a full scientific python stack.

-We are constantly performing tests with these distributions (for the most recent 3 python versions).
+We are constantly performing tests with [conda-forge](https://conda-forge.org/) community channel (for the most recent 3 python versions).

 If your Python installation is working, the following command (in a console) should work: